 What is technical analysis?

-Two main components for technical analysis:
+Two main components to technical analysis:

-- The time frames are considered.
+- Time frames are considered.

-Fundamentals of technical analysis
+The basis of technical analysis

 - Prices reflect all market information.

 - Prices change according to specific trends, not randomly.